zepingyu0512/zepingyu0512.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a second-year PhD student at the University of Manchester (started in September 2023), supervised by Prof. [Sophia Ananiadou](https://research.manchester.ac.uk/en/persons/sophia.ananiadou).
-I was previously an AI researcher at Tencent from 2020 to 2022, where I focused on DL4code.
+I am a PhD student at University of Manchester, supervised by Prof. [Sophia Ananiadou](https://research.manchester.ac.uk/en/persons/sophia.ananiadou).
+I was previously a DL4code researcher at Tencent from 2020 to 2022.
 I graduated from Shanghai Jiao Tong University in 2020 with a Master’s Degree, supervised by Prof. [Gongshen Liu](https://infosec.sjtu.edu.cn/DirectoryDetail.aspx?id=75), and in 2017 with a Bachelor’s Degree.

-I believe mechanistic interpretability is the key to trustworthy AGI.
-Currently, I am interested in:
+I believe mechanistic interpretability is crucial for achieving trustworthy AGI.
+While interpretability may be less critical when using LLMs as tools, it becomes essential if our goal is to develop AGI.
+Without understanding the reasoning behind a model's decisions, pursuing AGI would be extremely dangerous.
+My current research focuses on:

 **a)** Understanding the internal mechanisms of LLMs.
-I have explored the mechanisms of [factual knowledge](https://zepingyu0512.github.io/neuron-attribution.github.io/), [in-context learning](https://zepingyu0512.github.io/in-context-mechanism.github.io/), [arithmetic](https://zepingyu0512.github.io/arithmetic-mechanism.github.io/) in LLMs, and [visual question answering](https://arxiv.org/pdf/2411.10950) in multimodal-LLMs.
+I have investigated the mechanisms underlying [factual knowledge](https://zepingyu0512.github.io/neuron-attribution.github.io/), [in-context learning](https://zepingyu0512.github.io/in-context-mechanism.github.io/), [arithmetic](https://zepingyu0512.github.io/arithmetic-mechanism.github.io/) in LLMs, and [visual question answering](https://arxiv.org/pdf/2411.10950) in multimodal-LLMs.

-**b)** Leveraging interpretability insights to identify flaws of LLMs' structures, and designing safer and more effective methods/models.
+**b)** Leveraging interpretability insights to identify structural flaws in LLMs and designing safer, more effective models and methods.

-Please feel free to contact me via zepingyu@foxmail.com for discussions.
+Please feel free to contact me via zepingyu@foxmail.com for discussions, potential collaborations and career opportunities.

 # 🔥 News